yufanyufan/open_music_score/README.md

 If your orignal sheet is in MusicXml format, it can be converted to MusicPy using [xml_to_py.py](https://github.com/yufanyufan/musicpy/blob/main/xml_to_py.py) converter.

 For security reason, MusicPy in this repository does not permit to import **any** module or use any function call.
-Only vallia MusicPy is allowed.
+Only vallila MusicPy is allowed.